European Pears: Pyrus Communis

 Afflictions

-• Highly resistant to fireblight (frequently gets a few mild strikes after bloom).
+• Highly resistant to fireblight (mild strikes can be very common).

 LeConte